-Staff Contact: School Office S1 or S2 L3 CP20 Prerequisite: FINS5513 (or corequisite)
+Staff Contact: School Office UOC6 HPW3 WKS14 S1 or S2 Prerequisite/s: FINS5513 (or corequisite)

-This subject provides the foundation for the analysis of active funds management: the dynamic management of equity and fixed-income portfolios.
+This course provides the foundation for the analysis of active funds management: the dynamic management of equity and fixed-income portfolios.
 An emphasis is placed on model construction (including forecasting), data analysis, the use of derivative securities (such as options, futures, FRAs, swaps), both international and domestic diversification benefits, performance measures, risk measures, and risk management and control.

-Asian Financial Market Analysis Staff Contact: School Office S2 L3 CP20 Prereouisite: FINS5513
+Asian Financial Market Analysis

+Staff Contact: School Office UOC6 HPW3 WKS14 S2 Prerequisite/s: FINS5513

-This subject provides an in-depth analysis of the major financial markets in Asia.
+This course provides an in-depth analysis of the major financial markets in Asia.
 It aims at applying investment and international finance theory to the context of diverse Asian markets.
-After a review of the institutional structure of the markets and their role in economic development, the subject will examine equity market relationships, country risk analysis, portfolio management and hedging across Asian markets, syndication and off-shore banking and other contemporary issues.
+After a review of the institutional structure of the markets and their role in economic development, the course will examine equity market relationships, country risk analysis, portfolio management and hedging across Asian markets, syndication and off-shore banking and other contemporary issues.